 Promoting professional integration and creation of jobs, encouraging social integration projects and neighbourhood activities in the heart of the districts, supporting refugee integration and helping people in unstable situations are just some of the ways of fighting against various form of exclusion.

-Since 2005, with the launch of Projet Banlieues, the BNP Paribas Foundation, in close collaboration with with the retail banking network of branches, has been supporting numerous non-profit organisations which operate at the heart of the Quartiers Prioritaires de la Politique de la Ville (QPV), also known as priority neighbourhoods, and work in multiple fields such as social mediation, re-employment on the job market and the improvement of “community living”.
+Since 2005 with the launch of Projet Banlieues, the BNP Paribas Foundation, in close collaboration with the retail banking network of branches, has been supporting numerous non-profit organisations.
+These organisations operate at the heart of the Quartiers Prioritaires de la Politique de la Ville (“QPV”) also called underprivileged neighbourhoods, and work in multiple fields such as education and social inclusion, re-employment on the job market and the improvement of “community living”.

 This means that since the start, 900 local non-profit organisations have been supported all over France for a total of 750,000 beneficiaries, and budget of €26M.
 In 2019, the « Projet Banlieues » programme broaden its scope of action and now covers 80 % of the population living in these “QPV”.

 For over 20 years, the BNP Paribas Foundation has been supporting partners to help boost employability.
 That’s why we’ve become the key partner of Adie (Association pour le Droit à l’Initiative Économique, or Association for the Right to Economic Initiative), which fights against the waste of talents and allows people, through tailored-made loans, to create and develop a business whatever their resources or level of education.